 - Call your Employee Assistance Program (EAP).
 Talk to a professional if your reactions are impacting your work or personal life.
 Consult your employer or human resources contact for employer-based EAP assistance.

-How to support someone who has experienced a traumatic event
+How can you support someone who has experienced a traumatic event?

 It can be hard to know what to say or do when someone has experienced a traumatic event.
 Here are some ways to be supportive during a difficult time.